CovertLab/WholeCellEcoliRelease/docs/create-pyenv.md

 ## Install Python

+### On Sherlock

-1. **Sherlock only:** The step after this will install a version of Python.
+1. The step after this will install a version of Python.
 Skip that if it's already installed.
 Before installing a new version of Python on Sherlock, you might need to do these steps:

    ```bash
    module load readline/7.0